<< Yesterday

 2011 After a first-inning walk in the Dodgers' 4-2 loss to the Mets, Andre Ethier goes 0-for-4, ending his 30-game hitting streak.
 The L.A. outfielder falls one game short of the franchise record set in 1969 by Willie Davis, who enjoyed a 31-game hitting streak that season.

-2013 Mets phenom Matt Harvey continues to dominate the National League when he throws nine frames of one-hit ball along with 12 strikeouts en route to a no-decision in the team's 1-0 extra-inning victory over the White Sox at Citi Field.
+2013 Mets phenom Matt Harvey continues to dominate his opponents, throwing nine frames of one-hit ball along with 12 strikeouts en route to a no-decision in the team's 1-0 extra-inning victory over the White Sox at Citi Field.
 The 24-year-old right-hander, who retires the first 20 Chicago batters he faces, adds to his growing legend when he starts the game with a bloody nose and continues to pitch despite the blood oozing onto his face.

-2014 In front of a sparse crowd of 558 at Burlington's (IA) Community Field, the visiting Clinton (IA) LumberKings, face a 16-run deficit after five innings in their Midwest League game against the Bees.
-The Class A affiliate of the Mariners will mount the largest comeback in professional baseball history when the team rallies to win the twelve-inning contest, 20-17.
+2014 In front of a sparse crowd of 558 at Burlington's (IA) Community Field, the visiting Clinton (IA) LumberKings face a 16-run deficit after five innings in their Midwest League game against the Bees.
+The Mariners' Class A affiliate will mount the largest comeback in professional baseball history when the team rallies to win the twelve-inning contest, 20-17.

 2016 In the Mets' 6-3 victory over the Padres, 42-year-old Bartolo Colon goes deep off James Shields, becoming the oldest player to hit his first major league home run.
 The portly right-hander, who has now collected three extra-base hits during his 19-year career, surpasses Randy Johnson, who was two years younger when he cleared the fences in 2003 while playing for Arizona.